-In 2001, Deflux[®] was approved by the U.S. Food and Drug Administration (FDA) through the premarket application process for the "treatment of children with vesicoureteral reflux (VUR) grades II-IV."
-Contraindications include patients with nonfunctioning kidney(s), active voiding dysfunction, and ongoing UTI.
-Duplicated ureters were initially considered a contraindication to Deflux[®] treatment, but this was changed to a precaution in 2007.
+In 2001, Deflux was approved by the U.S. Food and Drug Administration (FDA) through the premarket application process for the "treatment of children with vesicoureteral reflux (VUR) grades II-IV" and remains the only FDA-approved bulking agent for VUR.11, Contraindications include patients with nonfunctioning kidney(s), Hutch diverticulum, ureterocele, active voiding dysfunction, and ongoing UTI.
+Duplicated ureters were initially considered a contraindication to Deflux treatment, but this was changed to a precaution in 2007.